rust-unofficial/patterns/idioms/pass-var-to-closure.md

 ## Advantages

-Copied data are grouped together with closure definition, so their purpose is more clear and they will be dropped immediately even if they are not consumed by closure.
+Copied data are grouped together with closure definition, so their purpose is more clear, and they will be dropped immediately even if they are not consumed by closure.

 Closure uses same variable names as surrounding code whether data are copied or